-ELCA Social Purpose 60e Balanced Fund's total net assets in this plan are \$602.8 million as of Dec.
+ELCA Social Purpose 60e Balanced Fund's total net assets in this plan are \$5.8 million as of Dec.
 31, 2017.
 Total net assets in this fund are \$616.6 million as of Dec.
 31, 2017.

 The ELCA Social Purpose 60e Balanced Fund seeks to achieve superior, long-term risk-adjusted returns relative to its benchmark.
 The fund may be suitable for members who are comfortable with a moderate level of potential risk and potential return and have a time horizon of eight or more years.
-This is a social purpose fund (see page 4 for a description of social purpose investina).
+This is a social purpose fund (see page 4 for a description of social purpose investing).

-Fees include direct investment management fees plus administrative fees and will vary.
-In 2017, fees were approximately 0.69% of the fund's average net assets.
+Fees include direct investment management fees plus administrative fees (which cover the cost of record keeping fees, online account access, financial wellness education. communications, accounting, and more) and will vary.
+In 2017, the combined administrative and investment management fees were approximately 0.93% of the fund's average net assets.
 No sales commissions are charged to members' investments in the fund.
+An additional flat account fee of \$45 per year will be assessed on accounts with balances of \$500 or more, and will be reflected on quarterly statements.

 The fund seeks to achieve its objective by investing in a broad range of asset classes.
 The target asset allocation (see pie chart) includes 60% allocation to equities (stocks), which includes both U.S. and non-U.S. stocks and alternative equity.
 The remaining 40% is allocated to bonds and real assets.

 The fund is managed within ranges of the target allocation percentages.
 Therefore, at any one time the actual allocation may be different.
 As described in the next paragraph, the real assets allocation has some characteristics of equities; and in certain respects they may be viewed as increasing the equity allocation beyond the percentage of equity shown in the target asset allocation.
 This fund may hold some residual cash, but its intent is to be fully invested.
-See pages 27-28for investment manager information for this fund.
+See pages 27 - 28 for investment manager information for this fund.